jndao/jndao/README.md

 # Hello! <img src="/assets/wave.gif" height="25px" width="30px"/>

 I'm John!
-I'd just like to say, welcome to my github profile!
+I'd just like to say, welcome to my profile!
-I am a recent CS grad from [UNSW](https://www.unsw.edu.au/engineering/computer-science-and-engineering) and an avlid cook!
+I am a recent CS grad from [UNSW](https://www.unsw.edu.au/engineering/computer-science-and-engineering) and an avid cook!
 <br/>
 Thanks for coming by!
 Feel free to reach out to me, even if it's for a chat ☕.